akretion/ak-odoo-incubator/delivery_roulier_sale_shop/README.rst

 Accounts on sale shop
 =====================

-This module allows you to attach carrier accounts to sales shop.
+This module allows you to attach (delivery) carrier accounts to sales shop.
 For each shop, you can now choose which account will be used.